The parameterized space complexity of model-checking bounded variable first-order logic: PATH and optimality of Savitch's Theorem

 To see that (2) implies (1), assume $c(n)\ge\omega(\log(n))$ is space-constructible and $\textup{NL}[c]= \textup{L}$.
 There is a logarithmic space computable, non-decreasing and unbounded function $\iota: \N\to \N$ such that $c(n)\ge \iota(n)\cdot \lceil\log n\rceil$ for all~$n\in\N$.
 By Theorem~\ref{thm:pathcomplete} it suffices to show that $p$-$\STCon$ can be decided in parameterized logarithmic space.

 Define the classical problem

 Then $Q\in\textup{NL}[c]$ by a straightforward guess and check algorithm.
 By assumption, $Q$ is decided by a logarithmic space algorithm~$\A$.
 Then we solve $p$-$\STCon$ as follows using some arbitrary ``brute force'' (deterministic) algorithm $\B$ deciding $p$-$\STCon$.

-Given an instance $(\str G,s,t,k)$ we check whether $k\le \iota(|G|)$; if this is the case we run $\A$ and otherwise $\B$.
+Given an instance $(\str G,s,t,k)$ we check whether $k\le \iota(|G|)$; if this is the case, we run $\A$ and otherwise $\B$.
 In the first case we consume only logarithmic space.
 In the second case, the space is effectively bounded in $k$ because the instance size is.
 Indeed, if $k> \iota(|G|)$, then $|G|< f(k)$, where $f$ is a computable function such that $f\circ\iota(n)\ge n$ for all $n\in\N$. \end{proof}